ncp38/cs241-f24/projects/proj5/index.md

 ## Testing your code

-Look for the green check marks above, and make sure your output matches mine for those tests.
+Look for the green check marks above or search for **comparison**, and make sure your output matches mine for those tests.

 ## At the end of the project